ray155093/azure-docs.zh-tw/articles/virtual-network/virtual-network-manage-nsg-arm-portal.md

 <properties
-   pageTitle="在資源管理員中使用 Preview 入口網站管理 NSG | Microsoft Azure" description="了解如何在資源管理員中使用 Preview 入口網站管理管理現有的 NSG" services="virtual-network"
-   documentationCenter="na"
-   authors="jimdial"
+   pageTitle="Manage NSGs using the preview portal in Resource Manager | Microsoft Azure" description="Learn how to manage exising NSGs using the preview portal in Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"